smallkirby/CommitLimiter/README.md

 ## Warnings

-- This program is intended to be run as root as crontask, and it overwrites `/etc/hosts` directly without any security and sync issues.
+- This program is intended to be run as root as crontask, and it overwrites `/etc/hosts` directly without any security and sync responsibilities.
 Be aware.